jlinoff/pam/README.md

 in cases where the field records have been customized to provide an explanation or link to internal documentation.

+Its use is described in the [About](#about) section.

 ### Record Fields
-These are the pre-defined record fields that are used when creating or editing record fields.
-They can be overridden.
+These are the default record fields that are used when creating or editing record fields.
+They can be can be changed.

+See the [Fields](#fields) section for more information about record fields.

 At the top of the section there is
 <img src="www/help/plus-circle.svg" height="32" width="32" alt="add"/>